 Dr. Sean Lee's passion is crafting novel approaches to grand challenges.
 He focuses on innovation, entrepreneurship and development finance.
 Grounded in 20+ years experience as a manager, entrepreneur and consultant with companies ranging from startups to corporates and institutions from the European Investment Bank to Boston University, Sean approaches every problem from first principles and non-stop data-binging.
 He holds a Diplom Physik from the Universität Karlsruhe, a Ph.D. in physics from the University of Florida, and several patents.

 Wadzi Motsi-Khatai is a management, policy, and development professional.
-She has broad experience working with policy makers, having managed a public health programs portfolio in Southern Africa.
-As a Thomas J. Watson Fellow, she also supported governance and civil society organizations in Asia, Europe, North and West Africa on program development.
+She has broad experience working with policy makers and international public and nonprofit institutions, having managed a public health programs portfolio in Southern Africa.
+As a Thomas J. Watson Fellow, she also supported governance and civil society organizations in Asia, Europe, North Africa, and West Africa on program development.
 Wadzi has a Bachelor of Arts in International Relations from Grinnell College.

 Cheng Yu builds bridges between European and Chinese technology companies, and is a social enterprise expert with ten years' experience.
 As German Chancellor Fellow, she was a visiting scholar at Social Impact GmbH in Berlin.
 Previously, Cheng helped shape the nascent social entrepreneurship ecosystem in China through her work with major foundations in Beijing.
 Cheng is a registered social worker and holds a Masters of Social Science from the Chinese University of Hong Kong.